jclark/mac-pps/README.md

 ![usbttl](https://github.com/user-attachments/assets/227569bf-45b0-44bf-9d60-345059552a1c)

-Now gpsd implements a similar approach but requires an OS that supports TIOCMIWAIT, which avoids the need to poll.
+In fact, gpsd implements a similar approach but requires an OS that supports TIOCMIWAIT, which avoids the need to poll.
 Unfortunately macOS doesn't support this, so gpsd does not support PPS on macOS.

 The obvious downside of polling is the CPU usage from having to poll extremely frequently.
 But modern CPUs have sufficient capacity to make this approach is viable.
 There are also some tricks (not yet implemented) that we could use to reduce CPU usage.
 For example, once we have detected a pulse edge, we know that the next edge will not happen for a second, so we can stop polling frequently for nearly a second.